linode/manager/packages/linode-js-sdk/README.md

   })
 ```

-alternatively, check out the following examples using other frameworks
+Alternatively, check out the following examples using other frameworks:

 * [React and TypeScript](./REACT.md)
 * Angular (example wanted)